 Indiana is my office, and McDonald’s is one of the few places where a room still holds together for more than a minute.
 The trick is that not every McDonald’s in Indiana behaves the same.
 Some are community hubs for fifteen minutes at a time.
-Others are a drive-thru funnel with a few tables glued to the side.
+Others are a drive-thru funnel with a few tables glued to the side as an afterthought.

-The Hoosier five: the only signals that matter
+The five signals that matter

 - Clear sightlines from the counter to a wide seating bay.